Abelink23/pyIACOB/fitline_readme.txt

   - Name  -> f_gaussian1(x,A,x0,sigma)
   - Alias -> 'g'
   - Lines -> + Z lines | - H/He lines
-  - Range vsini/FWHM -> ~<60????/????A
+  - Range vsini/FWHM -> ~<60kms/2.5A for R ~< 20000
+  - Note: Good for first rough estimation of the FWHM in metallic lines

 Pure lorentzian profile --------------------------------------------------------
   - Name  -> f_lorentzian(x,A,x0,gamma)
   - Alias -> 'l'
   - Lines -> - Z lines | + H/He lines
+  - Range vsini/FWHM -> (~>100kms/3.5 for any R) - depends on the range

-  - Note: Very good for H/He lines with moderate rotation 100-250kms
+  - Note: Ok for first rough estimation of the FWHM in metallic lines Good for H/He lines with moderate rotation 100-200kms Good for H/He at lgf<2 + <100kms + R<5000 or lgf>2 + >250kms

 Voigt profile (g x l) ----------------------------------------------------------
   - Name  -> f_voigt(x,A,x0,sigma,gamma,y)
   - Alias -> 'v'
-  - Lines -> + Z lines | - H/He lines
+  - Lines -> - Z lines | ++ H/He lines
-  - Range vsini/FWHM -> ~< 150kms/3.8A for R ~   2500
+  - Range vsini/FWHM -> ~>100kms/3.5 for any R
-                        ~<  60kms/2.0A for R ~< 15000
-                       (~<  30kms/1.0A for R  > 15000)
-  - Note: Ok for first rough estimation of the FWHM
+  - Note: Good for first rough estimation of the FWHM in H/He lines Very good for lgf<2 + >100kms
+          For metallic lines better use the 'r' profile.

 Rotational profile (g x r) -----------------------------------------------------
   - Name  -> f_rot(x,A,x0,sigma,vsini)
   - Alias -> 'r'
-  - Lines -> +++ Z lines | + H/He lines
+  - Lines -> +++ Z lines | - H/He lines
   - Range vsini/FWHM -> ~<410kms/10A for any R
-  - Note: Very good for metallic lines at any rotation Useful for first rough estimation of the FWHM
+  - Note: Very good for first rough estimation of the FWHM in metallic lines Very good for metallic lines at any rotation

 Voigt with rotation profile (g x l x r) ----------------------------------------
   - Name  -> f_voigtrot(x,A,x0,sigma,gamma,vsini,y)
-UNIFICAR

   - Alias -> 'vr_Z' // 'vr_H'
   - Lines -> ++ Z lines | - H/He lines // - Z lines | ++ H/He lines
-  - Range vsini/FWHM -> ~<160kms/4A for any R // ~>160kms/4A for any R
+  - Range vsini/FWHM -> ~<160kms/4A for any R // ~>160kms/4.5A for any R
   - Note: Good for metallic lines with low-moderate rotation // Good for H/He lines with moderate-high rotation